Requesting used car price quotes online from your local area car dealerships is the best way to shop and compare prices on pre-owned vehicles.

 - Does the car come with a warranty?
 There may be a remainder of the factory warranty or the dealer may offer a small warranty with the sale of the vehicle.
 Read our extended warranty section before buying a warranty from a car dealership.

 - How long have you had you had the vehicle?
-The longer a used car has been in a dealer's inventory, the more likely they'll be willing to discount the vehicle to get it off the lot..
+The longer a used car has been in a dealer's inventory, the more likely they'll be willing to be more flexible on pricing or discount the vehicle to get it off the lot.

 - Is that the lowest you can go on price?
 No matter what price you're quoted always ask this question.
 Most dealer's like when you play a little hardball.
 Just because you got a quote doesn't mean there isn't a little bit more wiggle room in the price.
 Remember, it you don't ask you don't receive.